Causal Set Quantum Gravity and the Hard Problem of Consciousness: Causal Set Theory

 Let us try to conceive of the event $E_{fire}$ occurring in the dynamic process.
 For $E_{fire}$ to occur each of its atoms must be born, including $s$ for example, referring to figure \ref{fig:mink}. $s$ is preceded by both $p$ and $r$ and so $p$ and $r$ must both be born before $s$ can be born in the process.
 There is no order in which $p$ and $r$ are born: $p$ is not born before $r$ and $r$ is not born before $p$.
 The only way to conceive of the births of $r$ and $p$ dynamically occurring seems to be to conceive of them being born simultaneously and that would be an unphysical thought.
 Moreover, even if one were to toy with thinking of the births of $r$ and $p$ as simultaneous, one would run into a downright contradiction for the same argument can be made for $p$ and $o$.
 But if the births of $p$ and $o$ are also simultaneous then the births of $r$ and $o$ are simultaneous which contradicts $o\prec r$.
-There is no EOP of the process happening.
-Neither is there an EOP of the world-as-it-is-momentarily during the process.
-For, if there were, then the sequence of transitions from each EOP of the world-as-it-is-momentarily to a subsequent EOP of the world-as-it-is-momentarily would be an EOP of the process.
+There is no external objective picture of the process happening.
+Neither is there an external objective picture of the world-as-it-is-momentarily during the process.
+For, if there were, then the sequence of transitions from each external objective picture of the world-as-it-is-momentarily to a subsequent external objective picture of the world-as-it-is-momentarily would be an external objective picture of the process.

 A consequence is that the distinction between (a) events-as-such and (c) occurred events is not an external objective distinction: there is no external objective picture of which events-as-such have become occurred-events in the process, as the process is happening.